BiancaShira/DISISSOLVES/MYSQL_SETUP.md

 ## Current Status
 ✅ Schema converted to MySQL format
-✅ Raise issue functionality fixed across all pages
-✅ Answer posting functionality ready
-🔄 Database connection needs to be updated to MySQL
+✅ Database connection updated to MySQL with XAMPP support ✅ Environment configuration created (.env.example)
-🔄 Migration to be run after connection update
+✅ Session store updated to MySQL
+✅ All database queries converted to MySQL syntax
+✅ Application successfully running on Replit
+✅ Migration from PostgreSQL to MySQL completed